As announced April 15, 2014, after receiving consumer complaints, the Attorney General’s Office began an investigation

-Bestselling author Charles R. Cross of Seattle will launch his new book, “Here We Are Now: The Lasting Impact of Kurt Cobain” with a reading, conversation and book signing at the Aberdeen Timberland Library on Thursday, March 20 from 6:30
+Bestselling author Charles R. Cross of Seattle will launch his new book, “Here We Are Now: The Lasting Impact of <a class="StrictlyAutoTagAnchor" title="View all articles about Kurt Cobain

 SHELTON, Wash. - Squaxin Island Tribe has named Michael Starr the new CEO of Little Creek Casino Resort, the tribe’s award-winning entertainment property in the Pacific Northwest near Seattle and Olympia.

 With 30-plus years of experience in the gaming industry, Starr comes to Little Creek Casino Resort from Primm Valley Casino Resorts in Nevada, where he managed three hotel-casinos as executive vice president and general manager.

 Starr joins Little Creek Casino Resort during a dynamic time of significant growth.
 The tribally owned and operated resort – located 20 minutes from Olympia and 75 from Seattle – recently began construction on a full-service spa and unveiled the Skookum Spirit Cigar Lounge last month.
 It also opened the new Salish Cliffs Golf Club in September, 2011, to best-new-course acclaim from national golf magazines.